 If leadership is not your thing but you want to help, there are other avenues as well, You can design games for people to play, help clean up sites, referee games or any numerous support roles throughout the game.

 Along with game, the Arts and Sciences and the community there is also an awards structure.
-We have awards for doing many different things, the four main themes are Service, Arts and Sciences, Leadership and Foam Fighting.
+We have awards for doing many different things, the five main themes are Service, Arts and Sciences, Leadership, battle gaming and Foam Fighting.

 You can get an award for just about anything, there is even an award for good sportsmanship, the Griffin.
 Many of the award paths lead to a final award, Masterhood.
 These are Ladder Awards and they are detailed at the end of the rule book.